birgitte moos chalcraft

-Denmarks Royal College of Art, Charlottenborg Castle
+Denmarks Royal Academy of Art, Charlottenborg Castle, Copenhagen, 2010

 Art in Action: 'Mani_Fest' with Christian Johansen

-'Corpus in C' is a human, paradoxical and 'open' live performance that takes its starting point in the female body, examining and investigating the limits of what the female body is, and what it means to be in a woman's body in relation to scientific and gender-specific themes.
+'Corpus in C' is a human, paradoxical, and 'open' live performance that takes its starting point in the female body, examining and investigating the limits of what the female body is, and what it means to be in a woman's body in relation to scientific and gender-specific themes.

 'Corpus in C' implements through its interdisciplinary nature Richard Wagner's idea of ’a total work of art,’ and the performance is choreographed so that frozen movements are performed in a sequence reminiscent of a staged march, in which the performers occasionally stop their movements in order to pose in stylized tableaux that refers to Bertolt Brecht's instructional methods.

 Butoh dance movements is another element in this performance.
 Butoh was born out of post-war Japan as a movement in search of a new identity that could recreate sense within a defeated society.
-Butoh rebelled against traditional dance forms, inspired by Antonin Artaud's Theatre of Cruelty and examines the primordial.
+Butoh rebelled against traditional dance forms, inspired by Antonin Artaud's Theatre of Cruelty, and examines the primordial.

-The performers ’robottic’ movements imprints an image of mankind’s development of civilization and (mis)use of technology.
-It is a commentary on fascism entailed a self destructive choreography, where the female body is in search for identity.
+The performers ’robotic’ movements imprints an image of mankind’s development of civilization and (mis)use of technology.
+It is a commentary on fascism that entailed a self-defeating choreography, where the female body is looking for its identity.

-It looks as if the performer has lost herself, either by ’admitting’ that old norms are impossible to break free of or by rejecting female attributes.
+It seems as if the performer has lost herself, either by ’admitting’ that old norms are impossible to break free of or by rejecting female attributes and femininity.

-'Corpus in C’ juxtaposes clichés and attains thereby a 'saturation' which is so thick that the audience might understand that it's all about woman's pain caused by a clash between 'the truth by breathing’ and the vibrant body encased in degenerated organ costume-shells, which are very difficult to break through and get out of.
+'Corpus in C’ juxtaposes clichés and attains thereby a 'saturation' which is so thick that the audience might understand that it's all about women's pain caused by a clash between 'the truth by breathing’ and the vibrant body encased in degenerated organ costume-shells, which are very difficult to break through and get out of.

-© Birgitte Moos Chalcraft 2016
+© Birgitte Moos Chalcraft 2022